 And all of our target tools — for carbon, for waste, and for water — can take just a few days to calculate your target rather than the standard of several months.

-Just as no self-respecting mechanic would work without the right tools, there is now a wide array of such to choose from.
-A box full of shiny new tools can help you build strong, integrated and impactful sustainability programs.
+Just as no self-respecting mechanic would work without the right tools, there is now a wide array of such to choose from for sustainability.
+A box full of shiny new tools can help you build strong, integrated, and impactful sustainability programs.